markdave123-py/AdonisProject/readme.md

 The portal will be used to manage data about authors and their books.
 An author can have zero or more books, a book must have at least one author.
 An author just has a required name field.
 Books have a required name field and a required page numbers field.

+### User Routes
+ On this routes:
+  - Create User: a new user should be created with the following fields
+     - Username
+     - Password

+  - Login User: a endpoint to login in existing users using the following fields
+    - Username
+    - Password

+#
 #### Authors Routes

 On this routes:
+ - Create Author: this route creates new authors with the following fields
+   - Name

+#
  - Fetch Author:  a paginated list of authors with following field and should be searchable
     - Name field
     - Number of Books (Calculated from DB)